Mad565/FPS-IN-GODOT-4/README.md

 # FULL-FPS-IN-GODOT-4
-FPS_GODOT_4 - IT HAS PICKABLE WEAPONS AND WEAPON SWITCHING
+FPS_GODOT_4 - IT HAS PICKABLE WEAPONS AND WEAPON SWITCHING , ALSO IT HAS RECOIL TOO.

 In Godot, you can use a premade FPS controller with crouching and pickable weapons that can switch weapons to quickly create an FPS game.
 A premade FPS controller is a pre-built asset that you can import into your project and customize to fit your needs.